blcxtranslations/blcx/_translated/chapter-0030.md

 After leaving Danxia mountain, his temperament changed yet again.
 He now seemed normal and ordinary.
 He first took a walk around the sect, and having no spoils, he headed to the library.

-As a low levelled Spirit Gathering disciple, he could only freely use the first floor.
+As a low levelled Spirit Condensation disciple, he could only freely use the first floor.
 Despite knowing that there were no techniques and that there were only knowledge that would be valuable to ordinary people, which cultivators held no interest in, Lin Xuan still held some minuscule hope, and carefully looked through the first floor again.

 Nothing!